On completion of the course, the student should be able to:

 use bioinformatics tools for sequence alignment, sequence motif identification and prediction of secondary and tertiary structures

-account for the purpose, theoretical background, ethical aspects and limitations of the above mentioned bioinformatics methods and use this knowledge to interpret relevant results.
+account for the purpose, theoretical background, and limitations of the above mentioned bioinformatics methods and use this knowledge to interpret relevant results.

 Lectures, seminars and computer exercises.
 Attendance at seminars and full participation in computer labs is mandatory to pass the course.